calaldees/teachingWorkshops/teacherTraining/howStudentsLearn.md

 * We will present in a Blackboard Collaborate session
 * We will then discuss/comment on the lesson (10min)

+Theories from this session could give you ideas about how to structure this task.

 Pre-Reading
 -----------